microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 If the fault handler is not registered, these exceptions will be unnoticed and, because dataflow blocks stop processing data, can lead to features that silently stop working or deadlocks that are difficult to investigate.

 The fault handler should be registered for the last block in the chain (`C` in this case).
 That is because the fault state propagates through the data flow chain, so monitoring the last block is sufficient to handle exceptions in the entire chain.

+Note that registering the fault handler service for middle blocks will not cause functionality problems, but will increase memory usage.
 ```CSharp
 this.FaultHandlerService.RegisterFaultHandler(
     this.blockC.Completion,